Atle Lie McGrath

-Atle Lie McGrath (born 21 April 2000) is a Norwegian World Cup alpine ski racer, a member of the Norwegian Alpine Ski Team.
-He gained his first World Cup podium in December 2020 in a giant slalom at Alta Badia, Italy, and his first win in March 2022 in slalom at Flachau, Austria.
+Atle Lie McGrath (born 21 April 2000) is an American-Norwegian World Cup alpine ski racer who specializes in the technical events of slalom and giant slalom.
+Lie McGrath is a member of the Norwegian Alpine Ski Team.
+He gained his first World Cup podium in December 2020 on the giant slalom category at Alta Badia, Italy.

-Skiing career
+In March 2022, McGrath earned his first World Cup victory, on the slalom discipline, at Flachau, Austria.

+Early life

+McGrath was born in the United States (at Burlington, Vermont), but moved with his family to Norway when he was two years old.
+He grew up in Oslo as a multisport athlete, also racing cross-country skiing until age 12.

+Career

 McGrath competed at the Junior World Championships in 2018 and 2019; he raced all of the events (DH, SG, AC, GS, and SL) both years.
 In 2018, he was the best U18 skier in three events; in 2019, he was the silver medalist in the combined.
 McGrath was also fourth in the downhill, just 0.01 second from the podium.

+At the 2026 Winter Olympics in Italy, McGrath had over a half-second lead in the slalom after the first run, but straddled an early gate in the second run.
+He competed days after his grandfather died on the day of the opening ceremony.

+Personal life

+McGrath also played football in his childhood.

+His father, American Felix McGrath, raced for the U.S. Ski Team on the World Cup circuit from 1984 through 1990.
+His mother, Selma Lie, was a cross-country ski racer in Norway and on the NCAA circuit for the University of Vermont.
+He has a younger brother named Leo.

+McGrath currently trains with and represents Norwegian winter sports club Bærums SK.